Mass and angular momentum for the Kerr black hole in TEGR and STEGR

 At last, our attempts to describe the equivalence principle for the Kerr solution became unsuccessful.
 In both TEGR and STEGR the correponding current is not zero for a free falling observer even if we use Doran coordinate system, which is constructed to describe a free fall and is regular at the horizon.
 For the Doran tetrad (or connections) the non-zero components of the current are proportional to the parameter $a$, so it is the angular moment of the black hole which is responsible for this discreapance.
 It is interesting because while in TEGR $a=0$ limit is very well described by Schwarzschild soution with corresponding Lemaitre tetrad, in STEGR this limit did not allow us to get a satisfactory result when working directly in the Schwarzschild geometry \cite{EPT:2022uij}.
 On the contrary, starting from Kerr solution and making the $a \to 0$ limit gives well defined zero current.

-{\bf Acknowledgments.} EE has been supported in part by the ministry of absorption and the ``Program of Support of High Energy Physics'' Grant by Israeli Council for Higher Education.
+{\bf Acknowledgments.} EE has been supported in part by the ministry of absorption and the ``Program of Support of High Energy Physics'' Grant by Israeli Council for Higher Education and EE is supported by the Israel Science Fund (ISF) grant No. 1698/22.
 AP and AT has been supported by the Interdisciplinary Scientific and Educational School of Moscow University “Fundamental and Applied Space Research”.
 The work of AT have been supported by the Russian Government Program of Competitive Growth of Kazan Federal University.